tiger1deF/proteinTools/docs/source/usage.rst

 Protein Properties
 ------------------
-The protein's ChEMBL ID, Uniprot ID, PDB ID, and HGNC/Gene ID can all be accessed with properties of the same name
+The protein's ChEMBL ID, Uniprot ID, PDB ID, and HGNC/Gene ID can all be accessed with properties of the same name.

 .. code-block:: python